strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 * Set `log.message.format.version`, and perform a rolling update of the Kafka cluster.

 You can see the states of the upgrade process and each rolling update in the diagram below.
+_Note that Kafka versions are only for an illustration.
+Real Kafka versions should be set based on Strimzi supported ones._

 ![Kafka upgrade states](/assets/images/posts/2021-04-19-kafka-rolling-updates.png)